 Here are some of the main factors that go into the rankings of YouTube videos.

 - Watch time: YouTube cares more about how long people watch your video than how many views the video has.
-Think of watch time as the opposite of bounce rate for videos.
-The longer the average view duration of the video, the lower the “bounce rate” of the video which tells YouTube the video is valuable.

 - Video length: Longer videos tend to rank better than short videos.
 Many resources suggest making your videos at least five minutes long.